Skip to content

 First off, congratulations if you’ve just passed your driving test!
-This is a really exciting time where the world opens up to you and you’ve got the freedom to go anywhere – not just where a bus will drop you off.
+This is a really exciting time when the world opens up to you and you have the freedom to go anywhere – not just where a bus will drop you off.

 But it’s also a time of realisation.
 You might think you’re the best driver in the world, having aced reversing around a corner in your test, but most insurance companies don’t want to touch you with a bargepole.
 New drivers are high risk for insurers, so getting quotes is likely to take some of the shine off your recent achievement.
-You might find you’re quite limited in what’s affordable to insure.
+You might find your car choice is quite limited by what’s affordable to insure.

-- Go to see cars you like in person, make sure it’s in a suitable condition and take them out for a test drive
+• Go to see cars you like in person, make sure they're in a suitable condition and take them out for a test drive

 How to buy your first car